Get a free, no obligation personal loan quote with rates as low as 9.99%

 Why Are Loan-to-Value Ratios So Important?

-Lenders use LTVs to determine how large of a loan you require relative to what the asset that you need to finance is actually worth.
-It’s a measure of risk, as higher LTVs are considered riskier than lower ones.
+Lenders use LTVs to determine how large of a loan you require relative to how much the property is actually worth.
+Essentially, it’s a measure of risk, as higher LTVs are considered riskier than lower ones.
 That’s because a higher LTV ratio means that a larger portion of the asset in question is being financed with the loan.

 The more money you owe relative to the value of the asset, the more of a risk you would be considered in the eyes of the lender.
 Higher LTVs mean that the borrower is providing less of their own money as a down payment to buy the asset in question, and therefore is at a higher risk of defaulting on the loan or creating a debt load they cannot handle.

 In order to minimize risk, lenders generally prefer working with lower LTV ratios.
-However, some lenders may still work with higher LTVs, but they may charge higher interest rates to lower their risk.
+However, some lenders may still work with higher LTVs (under 80%), but they may charge higher interest rates to lower their risk.

 How Do LTV Ratios Affect Mortgage Default Insurance?